ameksike/Bhike/README.md

 # Bhike IDE
-Bhike is defined as an Integrated Development Environment (IDE), written on the Ksike Larva series framework, aimed primarily at streamlining development on frameworks such as Ksike, Symfony, etc.
+Bhike is defined as an Integrated Development Environment (IDE), in phonetics Taina is also known as the witcher or healer who solves everything.
+It is written on the Ksike Larva series framework, aimed primarily at streamlining development on frameworks such as Ksike, Symfony, etc.

 ![Screenshot](docs/img/cap05.png)